 science.
 The realization of these new information science concepts requires

 the ability to "engineer" quantum mechanical (coherent) states of several particles which have hitherto only been used in quite limited forms for testing the foundations of quantum mechanics.
+Foundations of Information ScienceThe foundations of information science were laid out during and shortly after

 World War II and tacitly assumed that information, whether in the form of ink